Take a leave of absence

 Step 2: Complete a Leave of Absence form.

 Step 3: Cancel your enrollment.
 If you are leaving the University for any reason, you must cancel or drop your classes to avoid receiving “F” grades.
 You will need to cancel/drop your last class with the Office of the Registrar.
-Please use the Official Cancellation Procedure form.
+Please use the Cancellation of Enrollment form.
 You may be responsible for all or part of the tuition and fees if you cancel after the first week of classes for fall or spring semester.
 Summer deadlines vary.
 Check the cancel/add and refund deadlines.
 The symbol “W” will be added to your transcript for each class you cancel after the second week of the term.
 Be sure to cancel registration for future terms if you do not plan to return.

 Step 4: Check on your financial aid.
 Taking a leave of absence can affect your financial aid.
 You may be required to repay your financial aid, including scholarships, grants, or loans.